 Miami announced its esports program in March of 2016, making it one of the first high profile schools to unveil an esports team.
 In addition to a varsity team, Miami offers a comprehensive esports class as part of its curriculum, as well as a digital gaming minor.

-Miami has already found considerable success, as its Overwatch team won the 2017 NACE Championship and its League of Legends team reached the finals that year.
+Miami has already found considerable success.
+Its Overwatch team won the 2017 NACE Championship and its League of Legends team reached the finals that year.
 In 2017, the university also opened an esports arena in the campus library, featuring state-of-the-art gaming PCs for players.

 4. Robert Morris University

 Since 2014 Robert Morris University has offered scholarships to prospective students with League of Legends talent.
 It was the first school to offer esports scholarships and remains a prominent program in the field.

 RMU’s Counter-Strike: Global Offensive team finished third in the Collegiate Starleague’s 2019 Spring Finals this year, while their junior varsity League team won the Starleague championship.